Why Newsweek Magazine Failed

 sense plausibility.
 After all, consumer reading habits are clearly

-changing -- and at an accelerating pace.
-But common sense also told us
+-- and at an accelerating pace.
+But common sense also told us that the

 predicament more methodically, the consumer flight explanation didn't